blue-ocean-docker/lesson-4-building-an-image/readme.md

 ```

 `-v` specifies a volume mount.
 The left side of the `:` specifies the location in your local filesystem, and the right side of the `:` specifies _where_ to mount it in the running container. `pwd` in POSIX shells prints out the current working directory.

+Of course, if you mount your local dev directory into the running container, you might notice that there are no styles anymore.
+That's because you'll need to run the Tailwind CSS build — which is done inside the Docker image build for the static image.

+To run the Tailwind build in local dev, use the command: `npx @tailwindcss/cli -i ./assets/style.css -o ./public/style.css`

+Or you can have the tailwind CLI continuously watch for changes as you dev: `npx @tailwindcss/cli -i ./assets/style.css -o ./public/style.css --watch`